TanweerulHaque/TanweerulHaque/README.md

 - - - 👯 I’m looking to collaborate with other ML/DL Enthusiasts
 - - - 🥅 2020 Goals: Contribute to Open Source projects
 - - - 💬 Ask me about anything, I am happy to help :smile:
-- - - 📬 How to reach me: Hit me up on any of the social icons.
-I am happy to help!
+- - - 📬 How to reach me: Hit me up on any of the social icons
-- - - ⚡ I love playing Football, cricket and my life
+- - - ⚡ I love playing Football

 <br>